 The prostate is a gland that is part of the male reproductive system.
-It is about the size of a walnut, and helps in sperm production and ejaculation.
+It’s about the size of a walnut and helps in sperm production and ejaculation.
 The prostate lies below a man’s bladder and in front of the rectum.
 It surrounds the urethra, which is the tube that carries urine.

 Prostatitis is inflammation of the prostate gland.
-This occurs when the gland’s tissue become swollen and irritated.
+This occurs when the gland’s tissue becomes swollen and irritated.
+This can hurt.
 There are 2 main types of the condition: bacterial prostatitis (chronic or acute) or nonbacterial prostatitis.